conquerv0/NLP_MacroEconIndiactors/Meeting_Notes/RA_Notes.md

 Notes:
 1. Newspaper also provides a geography tags that can be traced back further along in the history.
 2. Make sure to include the '0' in the time series, do not drop it.

+# Function Header: The meta dataset should contain:
+# 1) Aricle Dataset: save the article scores, date, and GOID
+# 2) Sentence Dataset: save the sentence in a different dataset.
+For example, if google is mentioned in a datasets.
+# 3) Look at the article level dataset to trend.
+# 4) Aggregate the datasets to a article.
+# 5) Add a summary statistics (means, frequency, standard deviation at the monthly data level)